salmanfrds/moneytrail/README.md

 * Transactions can be added from anywhere using the FAB
 * Logout clears session and returns the user to the login screen

-## K) Limitation and Future Enhancements
+## K) Limitations and Future Enhancements

 ### Limitations

-* Despite its usefulness, MoneyTrail has several limitations in its current version:
-* The application relies on manual data entry, which may lead to incomplete or inaccurate records if users forget to log transactions.
-* The reporting and visualization features are basic and may not provide advanced financial insights.
-* Budget limits and alerts are not fully automated, reducing proactive spending control.
-* The application is designed for individual use and does not support shared or family budgeting.
+*   **Manual Data Entry:** The app currently relies on manual input for all transactions; there is no automatic bank synchronization or SMS parsing.
+*   **PDF Export:** The PDF export functionality for transaction history is currently disabled/under development.

 ### Future Enhancements

-* To improve functionality and user experience, several enhancements are proposed for future development:
-* Add budget limit notifications and alerts to warn users when spending exceeds predefined thresholds.
+*   **Budget Alerts:** Implement push notifications to warn users when they exceed defined budget limits.
-* Introduce more advanced analytics such as monthly comparisons and spending trends.
-* Enable data export features (e.g., PDF or CSV reports) for personal record keeping.
+*   **Data Export:** Enable users to export their transaction history as PDF or CSV files.
+*   **Advanced Analytics:** Add charts and graphs for monthly spending comparisons and trend analysis.
-* Support multi-user or shared budgets for families or groups.
+*   **Multi-user Support:** Allow shared budgets for managing family or group finances.
-* Integrate AI-based spending insights and recommendations for smarter financial planning.

 ## L) References & Documentation